 The Farmer Equity Report (California Department of Food and Agriculture, 2020, p.9) found that "[a] primary challenge facing socially disadvantaged farmers and ranchers in California is land tenure."
 "Land tenure is an issue that can affect farmers and ranchers' eligibility for CDFA resources such as grants as well as inform their decisions on adopting long-term conservation practices.
-This is a key issue that should be recognized when developing programs, policies and resources because it affects all aspects of farm business [.]"
+This is a key issue that should be recognized when developing programs, policies, and resources because it affects all aspects of farm business [.]"
 (Id. p.
 10.)

-To implement the Racial Equity Action Plan (2019), to address the Legislature's findings set forth in Section 511, and to address CDFA's findings in the Farm Equity Report, SALC encourages projects that benefit socially disadvantaged farmers and ranchers and increase their participation in acquisition and Sustainable Agricultural Lands Conservation Program Final Program Guidelines - April 2023 planning projects.
+To implement the Racial Equity Action Plan (2019), to address the Legislature's findings set forth in Section 511, and to address CDFA's findings in the Farm Equity Report, SALC encourages projects that benefit socially disadvantaged farmers and ranchers and increase their participation in acquisition and planning projects.
+SALC also encourages fee acquisition applicants to consider prioritizing the sale or lease of the acquired property to socially disadvantaged farmers and ranchers, although choosing to do so will not impact their project score.
 "Socially disadvantaged farmers and ranchers" has the meaning set forth in Appendix L.